kylelectronics/ATtiny85_Keychain/README.md

 The keychain can be powered by a single CR2032 coin cell through the coin cell holder footprint on the back, or through an alternative power source soldered to those pads.
 A slide switch for power and a pushbutton to change the blink pattern are also on the back.
 Input polarity protection and fusing are provided.

+This PCB is designed with KiCad EDA 5.1.4.
+Schematic and board files may be found under `/ruddblink`, with documentation under `/ruddblink/doc`.

 ## Author
 - Ray Sun - Undergraduate, Electrical Engineering, Caltech, Class of 2020